saisai1234567/compsci-705-group-project/README.md

 We trained the empathy classification model using the model-training.py script.
 This script reads the labeled_csv.csv file, processes the data, and trains a RoBERTa-based classifier.

 ### How It Works:
-1.Data Processing:The script loads the CSV file, splits the responses into individual entries (if they are marked with numbers), and computes the average of two annotated labels by group members.
+1. Data Processing:The script loads the CSV file, splits the responses into individual entries (if they are marked with numbers), and computes the average of two annotated labels by group members.
-2.Model:The model is based on the RobertaModel from Hugging Face and uses a fully connected layer to classify the empathy level into 3 classes (No empathy, Low empathy, High empathy).
+2. Model:The model is based on the RobertaModel from Hugging Face and uses a fully connected layer to classify the empathy level into 3 classes (No empathy, Low empathy, High empathy).
-3.Training:The model is trained using cross-entropy loss and the Adam optimizer with a learning rate of 1e-5.
+3. Training:The model is trained using cross-entropy loss and the Adam optimizer with a learning rate of 1e-5.
 The trained model weights are saved as empathy_classifier_model.pth.
 ####To Train the Model:
 Use terminal and input: python model-training.py